emproof-com/nyxstone/README.md

 [![Github Cpp CI Badge](https://github.com/emproof-com/nyxstone/actions/workflows/cpp.yml/badge.svg)](https://github.com/emproof-com/nyxstone/actions/workflows/cpp.yml)

 Nyxstone is a assembler and disassembler library based on LLVM.
-Unlike other great frameworks like keystone and capstone, Nyxstone does not ship with parts of LLVM.
+Unlike other great frameworks like keystone and capstone, Nyxstone does not ship with any patches to LLVM.
-Instead, Nyxstone interfaces with low-level LLVM 15 internals (without patching them) to assemble and disassemble.
+Instead, Nyxstone interfaces with low-level LLVM 15 internals to assemble and disassemble by linking against standard LLVM libraries.

 [//]: # (TODO: Improve this section, maybe talk about Nyx)